dongmouren0/dongmouren.github.io/teaching/151aut13/index.md

 #### HW 7
 * **Turn in:** 4.3 (3, 12, 31, 35), 4.4 (26, 36, 41, 42, 48), 4.5 (4, 18, 24, 33), 4.6 (18, 40)

+#### Final Exam Practice Problems
+These are problems from Chapter 4.
+For practice problems on the earlier material please refer to the practice problems for the midterm, and practice similar problems from the textbook or outside.

+* 4.1 (4, 8, 19, 29, 38)

 ----
 ### Older announcements